Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the largest amount of data (in units of MB per second) that can be transferred past the external memory interface in a second.
-It is worked out by multiplying the card's bus width by its memory speed.
-If the card has DDR RAM, it should be multiplied by 2 once again.
+Memory Bandwidth: Memory bandwidth is the largest amount of information (in units of MB per second) that can be moved across the external memory interface in one second.
+It is calculated by multiplying the bus width by the speed of its memory.
+In the case of DDR type RAM, it must be multiplied by 2 again.
 If DDR5, multiply by 4 instead.
-The higher the card's memory bandwidth, the faster the card will be in general.
+The better the card's memory bandwidth, the faster the card will be in general.
 It especially helps with AA, High Dynamic Range and higher screen resolutions.
 Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
-This figure is worked out by multiplying the total number of texture units by the core speed of the chip.
-The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
-Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly record to the local memory per second - measured in millions of pixels per second.
-The number is worked out by multiplying the amount of ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate also depends on lots of other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.
+This figure is calculated by multiplying the total number of texture units by the core speed of the chip.
+The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in a second.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card can possibly record to its local memory in a second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of Render Output Units by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate is also dependant on many other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices